On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Energy estimates

+Here, $\omega(\xi)=-\xi |\xi|$ denotes the dispersion relation of the Benjamin-Ono equation and the left-hand side of the above display corresponds to the contribution from the linear part of \eqref{eq:RescaledSolution} when replacing $\partial_t u$ in $\frac{d}{dt} E_1^{a,\lambda}$.
+This achieves a cancellation considering

-We have the following proposition on choosing the multiplier $b^a_4$ smooth and smoothly extending it off diagonal, which will allow us to separate variables easier later on.
-We follow ideas from \cite{KochTataru2012} and \cite{ChristHolmerTataru2012}. \begin{proposition} Let $a \in S^s_{\varepsilon}$.
-Then, for each dyadic $\lambda \leq \beta \leq \mu$, there is an extension of $\tilde{b}^a_4$ from the diagonal set
+We have the following proposition on choosing the multiplier $b^a_4$ smooth and extending it off diagonal, which allows us to separate variables easier later on.
+For the proof we follow ideas from \cite{KochTataru2012} and \cite{ChristHolmerTataru2012}. \begin{proposition} Let $a \in S^s_{\varepsilon}$.
+Then, for each dyadic $\nu \leq \beta \leq \mu$, there is an extension $\tilde{b}^a_4$ of $b_4^a$ from the diagonal set

 to the full dyadic set

 which satisfies

 and